christopherkullenberg/CV/cvkullenberg.md

 ### Administrative duties
+ * 2022 (Aug) - 2023 (Mar).
+Acting Head of doctoral studies at the Department of Philosophy, Linguistics and Theory of Science.
  * 2018 - 2020.
-Programme Co-ordinator for the Master's Programme for communication officers in the public sector, 60 - 120
-credits, University of Gothenburg.
+Programme Co-ordinator for the Master's Programme for communication officers in the public sector, 60 - 120 credits, University of Gothenburg.
  * [Study Administrator, spring semester 2014](http://files.christopherkullenberg.se/studierektoronline.pdf).
 University of Gothenburg.